-MWCC has funding to assist our Watershed and Conservation Partners with expenses related to professional development opportunities.
+MWCC has funding to assist our community-based watershed conservation partners with expenses related to professional development.
 This may include attending trainings or conferences relevant to such issues as watershed and community health, effective grant-writing and management, or effective community engagement.
 It also includes opportunities to implement skills and knowledge acquired at trainings and conferences, which MWCC will discuss with organizations after trainings are completed.

 Funding is available on a rolling basis, depending on availability, and will be disbursed on a reimbursement basis.
-Instructions on how to apply are below.
-Please read this entire page before applying.
+Instructions on funding requirements and how to apply are below.
+Please read this page before applying.

-The purpose of these dollars is to allow our Watershed and Conservation Partners to acquire skills and knowledge relevant to watershed health in their communities.
-A secondary purpose is to provide support for the implementation of new tools and the application of new skills that are critical to your organization taking a meaningful next step in organizational sustainability or project implementation.
+The purpose of these dollars is to allow watershed organizations to acquire skills and knowledge relevant to watershed health in their communities.
+A secondary purpose is to provide support for the implementation of new tools and the application of new skills that are critical to organizational sustainability or project implementation.

 Who Qualifies for Support?

 MWCC partner organizations who are increasing the capacity of local communities to advance community-based, locally led conservation using the Watershed Approach to conservation are eligible.
+This includes watershed groups; conservation, irrigation, and water quality districts; non-profits; forest collaboratives; tribal communities; and tribal government agencies.
 Federal agencies, state agencies, individuals, and for-profit entities are not eligible.

 What is Required of Participants?